eyeti/scarf/README.md

 # Scarf

-Scarf is a simple script which parses a HTTP request, and formats a response.
+Scarf is a simple script which parses a HTTP request, formats and returns a response.